-If you make use of a Google G Suite domain but also have non-Google devices requesting authentication, you can use an SSL login page (for authentication over HTTPS) or non-SSL login page (for authentication over HTTP) as a "go-between" for services that need authentication on those non-Google devices.
+If you make use of a Google G Suite domain but also have non-Chromebook devices requesting authentication, you can use an SSL login page (for authentication over HTTPS) or another sign-in page (for authentication over HTTP) as a "go-between" for services that need authentication on those non-Google devices.

-Typically, the login page prompts users for their credentials according to their domain.
-By turning on the Google Sign-in button, Google user credentials stored locally in a cookie can be used to authenticate with the login page instead.
+Typically, the page prompts users for their credentials according to their domain.
+By turning on the Google sign-in button, Google user credentials stored locally in a cookie can be used to authenticate instead.

 Note: The following assumes that you've not configured your G Suite domain for Connect for Chromebooks and is the same method for both SSL and non-SSL login pages.

-- From the Google API Console, create a web application and review the returned Client ID and Client secret.
-See our knowledge base article, Where do I get the Client ID and Client Secret from for Google Authentication?.
+- From the Google API Console, create a web application and review the returned Client ID and Client secret, see our knowledge base article, Creating the Client ID and Client Secret from for Google Authentication .

-- Create relevant authentication policies for SSL / non-SSL authentication.
-See the help topic, Creating authentication policies.
+- Create relevant authentication policies for SSL / non-SSL authentication, see our help topic, Creating authentication policies.

-- Customize the SSL / non-SSL login page.
-See the help topic, Customizing the SSL Login Page.
+- Customize the sign-in page, see our help topic, Customizing the SSL Login Page.

 - On the SERVICES menu, under the Authentication submenu, click Google.

 - You must also select Validate user identity.